pjtunstall/filler/README.md

 ### Exit strategy

-Should one's bot exit after playing its final move?
-No.
+Should your bot exit after playing its final move?
+No. Indeed, it's perfectly possible to get stuck while your opponent continues to play and yet you win on points because your opponent didn't have enough space.

 ### Negative coordinates